lebretou/SVG_taxonomy/README.md

 harness their potential in supporting visual analytic tasks.

 ## SVG Visualizations

-Below are examples of the three chart types with each of the plot difficulties that we tested in our study.
+This repository contains examples of three chart types (scatterplot, line chart, and bar chart) with varying plot difficulties used in our study.
+The visualizations are generated using Python scripts and saved as SVG files.
+### Chart Types and Difficulties
+The following table summarizes the chart types and their corresponding difficulties:
 | Difficulty | Scatterplot | Line Chart | Bar Chart|
 |------------|-------------|------------|----------|
 | Small Unlabeled  | ![Image1](./images/scatter/easy_unlabeled/scatter_data_0.svg) | ![Image1](./images/line/easy_unlabeled/line_data_0.svg) | ![Image1](./images/bar/easy_unlabeled/bar_data_0.svg) |